-&lt;sup>5 Definition taken from the California Department of Water Resources (2003) Bulletin 118
+&lt;sup>4 Definition taken from the California Department of Water Resources (2003) Bulletin 118

-2-2 of the County's LCP which specifically proscribes such authorization.
-Further, the operation of these two water wells risks the use of a water resource for private supplemental irrigation at the expense of other priority coastal land uses if groundwater is depleted or degraded by the subject wells and thus rendered unavailable for other, higher priority land uses.
-The operation of these two water wells would also be inconsistent with Coastal Act Section 30231 because the operation would further deplete already overdrafted groundwater supplies.
+Dr. Loáiciga's report provides strong evidence that the safe yield of the MGWB is currently exceeded, and his analysis concurs with the County's 2015 assessment that the MGWB is in a state of overdraft.
+To allow the subject water well to be installed and operated in a groundwater basin that is known to have exceeded safe yield would directly conflict with Policy 2-2 of the County's LCP which specifically proscribes such authorization.
+Further, the operation of the water well risks the use of a water resource for private supplemental irrigation at the expense of other priority coastal land uses if groundwater is depleted or degraded by the subject well and thus rendered unavailable for other, higher priority land uses.
+These higher priority land uses, including but not limited to visitor-serving land uses such as overnight accomodations, public recreational opportunities such as parks, and agriculture rely on the water resources within the Montecito Groundwater Basin.
+The operation of the Schlesinger well site within 400 feet of existing off-site agricultural development.
+The operation of the water well would also be inconsistent with Coastal Act Section 30231 because the operation would further deplete already overdrafted groundwater supplies.

-Cumulative Impacts of the Approved Makarechian and Schlesinger Wells
+Cumulative Impacts of the Approved Schlesinger Well

-Exhibit 1 depicts the approximate locations of the properties where the Schlesinger and Makarechian water wells are proposed to be installed.
-As Exhibit 1 demonstrates, the Makarechian well is proposed to be constructed and operated in the immediate vicinity of the "Haber" well (within 300 feet), "Chase" well, the "Olive Mill Trust" (referenced as "Hair" on the attached exhibits) well that was approved by the County on July 20, 2016 (as discussed in Section III(a) above), and wells labeled "A" and "B" which are owned by the Biltmore Hotel.
-The Schlesinger well is proposed to be constructed and operated approximately 1.2 miles downcoast from the Makarechian well and less than 100 feet from the riparian corridor of San Ysidro Creek (Exhibit 1).
-The Makarechian and Schlesinger wells would lie within 400 feet from the high-tide line of the coast.
-The approximate locations of the MWD's four active municipal wells, namely "Amapola", "Ennisbrook 2", "Ennisbrook 5" and "Paden 2" are also depicted in Exhibit 1.
-Within the approximate half-mile radius of the Makarechian and Schlesinger wells, there are a total of thirteen known, active water wells, and at least 250 additional private water wells in Storage Unit 3 (Exhibit 3).
+Exhibit 1 depicts the approximate location of the property where the Schlesinger water well is proposed to be installed and demonstrates that the well is proposed to be installed and operated less than 100 feet from the riparian corridor of San Ysidro Creek.
+The well would lie within 400 feet from the high-tide line of the coast.
+The approximate locations of the MWD's four active municipal wells, namely "Amapola", "Ennisbrook 2", "Ennisbrook 5" and "Paden 2" are also depicted in Exhibit 3.
+Within the approximate half-mile radius of the Schlesinger well, there are a total of thirteen known, active water wells, and at least 250 additional private water wells in Storage Unit 3 (Exhibit 3).